Populist Right Wins Parliamentary Elections in Slovakia

 The senior ruling leftist Smer-Social Democracy party led by former populist Prime Minister Robert Fico was in second with 18.3 per cent or 38 seats.

 Smer has been in power for most of the past 14 years, winning big in every election since 2006.
-It gained 28.3 per cent in the last election in 2016 after campaigning on an anti-migrant ticket.
+It gained 28.3 per cent in the last election in 2016 after campaigning on an anti-migration ticket.
 But the party was damaged by political turmoil following the 2018 slayings of an investigative journalist and his fiancee.

 Slovakia, national parliament election: